thelia/thelia.github.io/documentation/plugins/actions.md

         Customer.php
 ```

-In you config.xml you have already declare your own loops, filters and other services.
+In your config.xml you have already declare your own loops, filters and other services.
 EventListener have to use the special "tag" named "kernel.event_subscriber"

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>